practicalli/clojure/introduction.md

 > #### Warning::Book re-write in progress
 > A re-write of this book is currently underway, so things may change and move around.

+---

+> #### Hint::Quote: Adrian Cockcroft.
+Cloud Architect, Netflix
+> "A lot of the best programmers and the most productive programmers I know are writing everything in Clojure and swearing by it, and then just producing ridiculously sophisticated things in a very short time.
+And that programmer productivity matters."
+Adrian Cockcroft - Battery ventures, formally Cloud Architect, Netflix